Raphael Soyer

 Raphael Zalman Soyer (December 25, 1899 – November 4, 1987) was a Russian-born American painter, draftsman, and printmaker.
 Soyer was referred to as an American scene painter.
 He is identified as a Social Realist because of his interest in men and women viewed in contemporary settings which included the streets, subways, salons and artists' studios of New York City.
 He also wrote several books on his life and art.

 His brothers Moses Soyer and Isaac Soyer were also painters.

+Soyer was a member of the Writers and Artists for Peace in the Middle East, a pro-Israel group.
+In 1984, he signed a letter protesting German arms sales to Saudi Arabia.

 Early life and education

 He was born as Raphael Schoar.
 He and his identical twin brother, Moses, were born in Borisoglebsk, Tambov, a southern province of Russia, on December 25, 1899.
 Their father, Abraham Shauer, a Hebrew scholar, writer and teacher, raised his six children in an intellectual environment in which much emphasis was placed on academic and artistic pursuits.
 Their mother, Bella, was an embroiderer.
 Their cousin was painter and meteorologist, Joshua Zalman Holland.
 Due to the many difficulties for the Jewish population in the late Russian Empire, the Soyer family was forced to emigrate in 1912 to the United States, where they ultimately settled in the Bronx.
 The family name changed from Schoar to Soyer during immigration.

-Raphael pursued his art education at the free schools of the Cooper Union between 1914 to 1917, studying alongside his twin Moses.
+Raphael pursued his art education at the free schools of the Cooper Union between 1914 and 1917, studying alongside his twin Moses.
 It was at Cooper Union where he met Chaim Gross, who became a lifelong friend from that time.

 He continued his studies at the National Academy of Design from 1918 until 1922 and, subsequently, at the Art Students League of New York intermittently between 1920 until 1926.
 While at ASL, he studied with Guy Pene du Bois and Boardman Robinson, taking up the gritty urban subjects of the Ashcan school.